Summer School 2021 Information

 Perfect Attendance Incentive:

 Students who have perfect attendance the entire program will be eligible for a drawing on the last day.
-Each building will be giving away one Kindle Fire 7 and one Wireless Stereo Earbud.
+Each Elementary building will be giving away one Echo Dot - Kids Edition.
+The Middle School building will be giving away an Echo Dot Smart Speaker with Clock and Alexa.

 Summer School Discipline Policy